CodeByYuxuan/japan-travel-planner-ai/docs/user_stories.md

 **As a traveler, I want to receive hotel suggestions near my travel destinations so I can conveniently plan where to stay without leaving the app.**

+**✅ Acceptance Criteria:**

+- Hotel cards appear below each day or at the start of itinerary.
+- API returns hotels with name, price, and location.
+- Hotel list adapts based on selected destination city.

 ---

 ### 6. 🗺 Integrated Transit Suggestions

 **As a traveler, I want the app to show me transit routes between activities so I know how to get from one location to another efficiently.**

+**✅ Acceptance Criteria:**

+- Each itinerary item shows transit route when clicked or expanded.
+- Google Maps links or route previews are embedded.
+- Distances and durations are accurate.

 ---